floralgreen/cricket-critics/README.md

 We are here to celebrate the magic of cinema in an authentic and unpretentious way.
 There are no purchases or virtual currencies—just a shared passion for films and the joy of sharing this passion with like-minded individuals.

 Join us on Cricket Critics and discover a place where your passion for cinema can truly flourish.
 Join our community today and get ready to experience extraordinary cinematic adventures with new cinephile friends!

+## Run the APP

+To run the application, clone the repository and update the file yml to your local DB, use Swagger to check all the endpoints